spierala/blog-posts/mini-rx-comparison.md

 #### Akita
 [combined] (151.61 KB)

-Akita is the most lightweight, and MiniRx is roughly 1 KB bigger.
+Akita is the most lightweight, and MiniRx is almost 1 KB bigger.
 But keep in mind that MiniRx Feature Store uses Redux under the hood and the Redux API is always available.
-Using the MiniRx Redux API will not add much to the total bundle size:
+Using the MiniRx Redux API will not add much to the total bundle size.

+### 2.1.
+Bundle Sizes when adding Redux

 #### MiniRx Feature Store + Store API (Store + Effects) using [Angular Integration (mini-rx-store-ng)](https://mini-rx.io/docs/angular#register-effects)
 [combined] (156.9 KB)

-Are you curious to know how much NgRx Store would add to the bundle size, here you go:
 #### NgRx Component Store + NgRx Store
 [combined] (164.17 KB)